 The little village of Chłopy near Koszalin, West Pomeranian Voivodeship, is one of the best preserved fishermen’s villages in Poland.
 You can walk among the traditional small colourful fishing boats laying on the beach.
 Flat-bottom vessels were widely used for beach based fishing along the Baltic coast until the mid-20th century.
 Beach based fishing, however, is practised on a small scale until today.
 You will find more such sceneries like this in Poland, among others on the peninsula Hel.
 You can even buy fresh fish directly from the boats.

 Hidden beaches in wonderful natural settings

 On the narrow spits between the Baltic Sea and the Bukowo Lake and the Kopań Lake are white and empty beaches which are difficult to reach.
 You can only walk or cycle to the beach.
 Near the little village Poddąbie (between Ustka and Rowy) the high cliffs and a small river in a canyon make the landscape very picturesque.

-Find quiet and peace in the Slowinski National Park with walking dunes and beautiful beaches west from Łeba.
-On the Sarbska Spit east from Łeba are also very quiet beaches.
+Find quiet and peace in the Slowinski National Park with the famous walking dunes and beautiful beaches west from Łeba.
+On the Sarbska Spit east from Łeba you can also find very quiet beaches.